mohsseha/md-to-blog/README.md

 # Markdown to Webpage Converter

-This project is based on the revolutionary[^1] idea of maintaining a blog/webpage using markdown.
+This project is based on the revolutionary* idea of maintaining a blog/webpage using markdown.
 To use:

 - `in/` is where all the input markdown assets live.
 	- `in/blog` is the blog folder and should be flat and are indexed